muratk3n/thirdwave/en/tweets/2020/week4.md

 they are asked abt something - so in essence they would not be a teacher, they would be some sort of guide.
-Curriculum makes lots of material available, among which one package becomes official, cleared by DoE.
+Curriculum makes lots of material available, among which one package becomes official, cleared by DoED.
 The guide is certified on that, can answer questions on it.
 The "games" if there are any, can be described in the material but not enforced.